wryun/pif/README.md

       talk Function
     )

-    NewBear = func (name string)
+    NewBear = func (name string) Animal
-      Animal[
+      [
         name = name
         type = "bear"

-        talk = func (a Animal)
+        talk = func (Animal)
-          print a::name " the " a::type " says: ROAR!" .
+          print name " the " type " says: ROAR!"
         end
       ]
     end

-    NewBear "grumpy" . ::talk .
+    NewBear "grumpy" . talk .

 So far, so boring.
 BUT you could also write the final line as:

     "grumpy" NewBear.

-    ::talk.

-There is no ordering to the function arguments.
-The period ('`.`') is actually an instruction that says 'look in the current context, and see if you can find a function to execute', and when that function is executed it looks around for arguments in the context that will match.
-The final ::talk is particularly
+    talk.

+Here we see there is no ordering to the function arguments.
-magical: look in the current context for a struct that has 'talk' as part of it, and find the result of that.
-Now this would usually consume that value (you usually can't have multiple references to the same value unless you name it), but because the period is right next to the ::talk we know what the period is connected to and allow the Animal to be populated as part of the context.
+The `talk` is particularly magical: look in the current context for a struct that has `talk` as part of it, and find the result of that.
+Now this would usually consume the `Animal` (as you can't have multiple references to the same value unless you name it or it's the final result of a paragraph), but because it's a function we automatically pass its associated object if it's called.

 So this would also be valid:

-    "grumpy" NewBear.
+    NewBear "grumpy" .
     print_s "I created a bear!" .
     # The bear is the only output from this paragraph, and lands
     # in the context.

-    ::talk.  # the bear is the only thing in the context that can talk.
+    talk. # the bear is the only thing in the context that can talk. talk. # Because it's the result of a paragraph, we can talk twice.

 But this wouldn't be:

     "grumpy" NewBear.
-    ::talk.
+    talk.
-    ::talk.  # no bear left to talk - we used him up!
+    talk. # no bear left to talk - we used him up!

-If we wanted the bear to talk twice, we'd have to name him properly:
+If we wanted the bear to talk twice in the same paragraph, we'd have to name him properly:

+    bear = "grumpy" NewBear.
+    bear talk.
+    bear talk.

+Or, to make things clearer with a little more punctuation:

-    grumpy = "grumpy" NewBear.
+    bear = "grumpy" NewBear.
-    grumpy::talk. grumpy::talk.
+    bear::talk.
+    bear::talk.

 But we don't let ambiguity get completely out of control, so this would fail:

     "grumpy" NewBear.
     "happy" NewBear.
-    ::talk.  # fails here - both objects in our context can talk.
+    talk. # fails here - both objects in our context have the talk field.

 And so would this:

-    "grumpy" NewBear. "happy" NewBear.
+    NewBear "grumpy" . "happy" NewBear.
     # fails here - two 'results' from above sentence.

 And finally: